Content

 Finally a couple of plausibility checks are done with respect to get an indication if the checked pair is a physical, an optical or a CPM pair:

-Check of Proper Motion
+Check of Common Proper Motion

 Check of RUWE parameters